archipelagoing/archipelagoing/README.md

 ----------------
 ## About Me
-- I study how decisions are made—by people and by machines.
+- I study how decisions are made, by people and by machines.
 - I’m interested in the structure behind good outcomes, not just the outcomes themselves.
 - Transformer models gave me a concrete way to examine decision-making from an external, inspectable system.
 - My work focuses on internal representations, mid-layer reasoning, and interpretability.